DHBW-Experts/documents/README.md

 ### 3.12 Applicable Standards

 The development will follow the common clean code standards and naming conventions.
-Also we will create a definition of d which will be added here as soon as its complete.
+We will also create a definition of them, which will be added here as soon as possible.

 ## 4. Supporting Information